 Underneath all the grievance is Lewis’ deeply devoted but fragile faith, his questions about God and his struggle to accept not-being.

 Meanwhile, where is God?
 This is one of the most disquieting symptoms.
 When you are happy, so happy that you have no sense of needing Him, so happy that you are tempted to feel His claims upon up as an interruption, if you remember yourself and turn to Him with gratitude and praise, you will be – or so it feels – welcomed with open arms.

-Additionally, I warmly recommend Max Porter’s Grief is a Thing With Feathers, a heart-binding prose-poem on exactly what Lewis faces – the abstract post-death emptiness.
-In this imaginative work, that emptiness is filled by a crow.
+Lewis’ is a uniquely immediate account of grief.
+It is deeply felt alongside Joan Didion’s more- intellectualized account of her daughter’s untimely death (is death ever timely?) and Max Porter’s Grief is a Thing With Feathers, a heart-binding prose-poem on exactly what Lewis faces – the abstract post-death emptiness.
+In Porter’s imaginative work that emptiness is filled by a crow.